-Add an additional southbound lane to the Glenn Highway between the Artillery Road and Hiland Drive interchanges.
+Adding an additional southbound lane to the Glenn Highway between the Artillery Road and Hiland Drive interchanges.
 The project will allow for a possible future HOV lane.

-Realign the highway to reduce the southbound highway grade south of Eagle River Bridge.
+Realigning the highway to reduce the southbound highway grade south of Eagle River Bridge.

-Construct a new southbound bridge over Eagle River to accommodate the additional lane.
+Constructing a new southbound bridge over Eagle River to accommodate the additional lane.

-Construct a frontage road west of the mainline from the Artillery Road to Hiland Drive interchange.
+Constructing a frontage road west of the mainline from the Artillery Road to Hiland Drive interchange.
 This west side frontage road will be two-way from Artillery Road to the Eagle River Bridge and will be one-way from the Eagle River Bridge to Hiland Road interchange.